jacobkap/crimebythenumbers/docs/pdf-tables.md

 ![](images/pdf_table_1.PNG)

 Now if we look more at the table we can see that each row is a section of the U.S. border.
-There are three main sections - Coastal, Northern, and Southwest, with subsections of each also available as rows.
+There are three main sections - Coastal, Northern, and Southwest, with subsections of each also included.
 The bottom row is the sum of all these sections and gives us nationwide data.
 Many government data will be like this form with sections and subsections in the same table.
 Watch out when doing mathematical operations!
 Just summing any of these columns will give you triple the true value due to the presence of nationwide, sectional, and subsectional data.

 There are 9 columns in the data other than the border section identifier.
 It looks like we have total apprehensions, apprehensions for people who are not Mexican citizens, marijuana and cocaine seizures (in pounds), the number of accepted prosecutions (presumably of those apprehended), and the number of CBP agents assaulted.
 The last two columns have the number of people rescued by CBP and the number of people who died (it is unclear from this data alone if this is solely people in custody or deaths during crossing the border).
 These two columns are also special as they only have data for the Southwest border.

 Table 2 has a similar format with each row being a section or subsection.
 The columns now have the number of juveniles apprehended, subdivided by if they were accompanied by an adult or not, and the number of adults apprehended.
-The last column is total apprehensions which is a duplicated column as in Table 1.
+The last column is total apprehensions which is also in Table 1.

 ![](images/pdf_table_2.PNG)